OWASP/www-project-secure-headers/tab_headers.md

 ## X-XSS-Protection

-This header enables the Cross-site scripting (XSS) filter in your browser.
+This header enables the cross-site scripting (XSS) filter in your browser.

 Values
 Value	Description